Plus3 Pitt Johnstown Business

 • Who: Pitt Business (Oakland campus) students, University of Pittsburgh Johnstown Business students

-• Site visits may include: A rose farm, a cacao agroforest, a coastal cacao plantation, a chocolate processing factory and packing center, and the Guayaquil shipping port.
+• Site visits may include: A rose farm, a cacao agroforest, a coastal cacao plantation, a chocolate processing factory and packing center, a chocolate plantation, and more

-• Cultural activities may include: A tour of Colonial Quito, visit a hummingbird reserve, Amazonian-style pottery making, walk in lush cloud forests at 8000 feet, tour coast of Ecuador, and stay at an Amazonian Rain Forest Field Station.
+• Cultural activities may include: A tour of Colonial Quito, a hummingbird reserve, a weekend stay in the Waorani Nation, the lush cloud forests at 8000 feet, Isla de la Plata, Ecuador west coast, and stay at an Amazonian Rain Forest Field Station.

-• Locations will include Quito and The Andes Amazon Field School
+• Locations will include Quito, the Andes Amazon Field School, the Waorani Nation, and Puerto Lopez

 Student Blogs + More Information